danprince/sietch/docs/reference/cli.md

 ---

 ### `sietch`
 Run `sietch` to create a production ready build of a site.
-The code for any islands will be minified and fingerprinted ready for deployment.
+The pages will be minified and the code for any islands will be minified and fingerprinted ready for deployment.

 The output will be built into a directory called `_site`.